-$^{^{397}}$ Id. at 115, "A high percentage of cops who work in large American cities live in the suburbs and have little off-duty contact with the residents of the neighborhoods where they work."
+397. Id. at 115, "A high percentage of cops who work in large American cities live in the suburbs and have little off-duty contact with the residents of the neighborhoods where they work."

-398 Id. at 8, "Trauma is the body's protective response to an event-or a series of events-that it perceives as potentially dangerous.
-This perception may be accurate, inaccurate or entirely imaginary....
+398. Id. at 8, "Trauma is the body's protective response to an event-or a series of events-that it perceives as potentially dangerous.
+This perception may be accurate, inaccurate or entirely imaginary. . . .
 When our non-thinking brain senses danger, our 'fight, flee, or freeze' instincts are invoked."
 From this foundation, we are less likely to feel fear and, thus, unthinkingly fire a weapon; if we know and recognize the individual on the other side of the weapon as human.
-See also Kendi, supra note 165, at 212 ("Fear is kind of like race-a mirage.
+See also Kendi, supra note 162, at 212 ("Fear is kind of like race-a mirage.
 'Fear is not real.
 It is a product of our imagination.").

-399 See The Daily Podcast: 'Who Replaces Me?': An Update, NY TIMES (Dec.
+399. See The Daily Podcast: 'Who Replaces Me?': An Update, NY TIMES (Dec.
 30, 2020).
-400 Reinwald, supra note 260, at 676.